kofi-q/vxsweet/libs/ballot-encoder/README.md

   `255` range.
 - **uint8**: a number represented using a single byte with values in the range `0` to `255`.
-- **little-endian**: the binary encoding scheme this format uses, which encodes the most-significant bit (MSB) first and the least-significant bit (LSB) last.
+- **big-endian**: the binary encoding scheme this format uses, which encodes the most-significant bit (MSB) first and the least-significant bit (LSB) last.
   For example, the value `3` is encoded as `00000011` (or, if we were using _big-endian_, as `11000000`).